 India is home to one of the world's oldest and most beautiful cultures (1).
-For millennia, the various dynasties and civilizations of India have produced works of religion, philosophy and art that have influenced much of the rest of the world.
-As the home of many Silk Road sites, India contributed greatly to the commerce and culture of the world.
+For millennia, the various dynasties and civilizations of India have produced works of religion, philosophy, and art that have influenced much of the rest of the world.
+As the home of many Silk Road sites, India contributed significantly to the commerce and culture of the world.
 A paragon of religious and philosophical thought, India is responsible for many great works including the Upanishads and the Bhagavad Gita, part of the Mahabharata, the longest poem ever written (2).
 Nearly everyone knows about sari, the beautiful traditional garments worn by women in India.
-Over the past few decades, sari have become a common sight in homes around the world both as fashion accessories and as home decor.
+Over the past few decades, sari has become a common sight in homes around the world both as fashion accessories and as home decor.
 Whether woven into pillows, draped across a sofa, or hung as wall art, saris are a global decor trend that you probably know on sight.
 But here are a few things about saris that you probably didn't know.Continue to 2 of 6 below.

 02 of 06

 They Were Not Originally Called Sari